 Humana’s CenterWell Senior Primary Care and Welsh, Carson, Anderson & Stowe Announce Second Joint Venture to Develop and Operate Value-Based Primary Care Clinics for Medicare Patients

-• The new joint venture will deploy up to $1.2 billion of additional capital to develop approximately 100 new CenterWell Senior Primary Care clinics between 2023 and 2025 and operate them to profitability.
+$1.2 billion of additional capital to develop approximately 100 new CenterWell Senior Primary Care clinics between 2023 and 2025 and operate them to profitability. - This joint venture expands upon an existing collaboration that is currently deploying up to

-• Development of additional de novo clinics will reinforce the Humana Primary Care Organization’s position as the largest senior-focused primary care provider in the nation.
+$800 million of capital to open 67 clinics by early 2023 and support their ongoing operations. - Development of additional de novo clinics will reinforce the Humana Primary Care Organization’s position as the largest senior-focused primary care provider in the nation.

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20220516005339/en/